 Karlovy Vary is a SPA city due to its numerous thermal springs.
-It’s worth to visit this town for a one-night stay.
+It’s worth visiting this town for a one-night stay.
 You can then enjoy some SPA procedures, take a walk around the beautiful streets and check out the unique Colonnades, and maybe even plan a dinner at some fancy restaurant where famous Hollywood stars have eaten.

 Monsanto is a historic village in Portugal.
 It has rough and simple granite houses and scenic surrounding nature.
 On the top of the nearby hill is a Medieval fortress.
 The appearance of the village has not changed in ages.
 Monsanto has been nominated as the most Portuguese village in the country and is one of the most popular tourist destinations.

 Hamnoy is the oldest fishing village in Lofoten, Norway.
 It’s a popular tourist destination due to its picturesque and scenic surroundings.
-It’s possible to actually stay in the original fishermen cabins which now have modern facilities like the internet.
+It’s possible to actually stay in the original fishermen’s cabins which now have modern facilities like the internet.

 Cesky Krumlov, The Czech Republic